andyjdavis/twilioexample/README.md

 This is a simple command line app created from Yeoman scaffolding.

-It reads a message from a text file, a list of recipients from a second file (one phone number per line) then SMSs the recipients via Twilio.
+It reads a message from a text file, a list of recipients from a second text file (one phone number per line) then SMSs the recipients via Twilio.

 ## Usage

 Supply all the required info on the command line

-node lib/index.js twilioSID twilioAuthToken fromPhoneNumber messageFilePath recipientFilePath
+node lib/index.js twilioSID twilioAuthToken fromPhoneNumber messageFilePath recipientFilePath > output.log

 ## License